 Advanced Pharmacy Practice Experience (APPE) is an extension of the knowledge base and skills students develop in IPPE as well as their didactic coursework.
 APPEs are completed during the P4 year and consist of 10, 4 week rotations at various pharmacies and pharmacy institutions.
 Students are required to complete advanced clinical experiences in Community, Ambulatory care I & II, Acute care I & II, and a non-patient care rotation.
 Additionally, students must select four elective rotations to fulfill the 1600 hour requirement.

 The Office of Experiential Programs (OEP) is responsible for the oversight and administration of the experiential components of the pharmacy curriculum.
-Under the direction of the Director, John Ridgway, R.Ph., the Office of Experiential Programs is overseen by the Chair of Pharmacy Practice, Daren Knoell, Pharm.D.
+Under the direction of the Director, John Ridgway, R.Ph., the Office of Experiential Programs is overseen by the Chair of Pharmacy Practice and Science, Daren Knoell, Pharm.D.

 TO APPLY TO BECOME A PRECEPTOR